 It'll depend on the temperature in your part of the country on whether or not you'll actually be able to tackle some projects, but January can be a great month to buy paint.
-Also, it's a great time to hire a painter, who often discount their services during this slow period.
+Also, it's a great time to hire painters, who often discount their services during this slow period.

 At the high-end of the market, treasures await at the famed Winter Antiques Show in New York.
 (Hotels are also often cheaper in NYC in January, if that helps stretch that treasure budget for out-of-towners.)
 Estate sale or thrift shopper?
-You might just benefit from the sheer number of people who either donated their items before end of year, or held off on having an estate sale during the holidays, along with those whose New Year's resolutions involved finally clearing clutter.
+You might just benefit from the sheer number of people who either donated their items before the end of the year, or held off on having an estate sale during the holidays, along with those whose New Year's resolutions involved finally clearing clutter.

 Calendars & Planners